Semiparametric inference for impulse response functions using double/debiased machine learning: Estimation

-We impose standard assumptions on the convergence rates of the learners used in step 1. of Procedure~\ref{proc:dml}.
-We assume that the machine learners are consistent and that the product of the approximation errors decays fast enough.
+\end{enumerate} \end{procedure} Asymptotics for the DML estimator $\hat{\theta}^{(h)}$ from Procedure \ref{proc:dml} are obtained by introducing assumptions under which $\hat{\theta}^{(h)}$ has the same asymptotic distribution as the oracle estimator $\tilde\theta^{(h)}$ in Theorem~\ref{thm:oracle}.
+To this end, we impose standard assumptions on the convergence rates of the learners used in step 1. of Procedure~\ref{proc:dml}.
+In particular, we assume that the machine learners are consistent and that the product of the estimation errors decays fast enough. \begin{assumption} Let the realization set be $\Xi_{T}^{(h)}$, which is a shrinking neighborhood of the true nuisance functions $\Gamma_0 = (\mu_0(d,x,h), e_0(x))$.
+Let $\{\Delta_T\}_{T\geq1}$ and $\{\delta_T\}_{T\geq1}$ be sequences of positive constants converging to zero.